mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 such tactics and take steps to minimise the effects.
 Fortified positions are provided with grenade sumps and troops are careful to either keep weapons pointed outwards through embrasures or unloaded.
-Nevertheless, the scrambler assault will clearly mark the position for non- psionic assault troops and supress the defenders' ability to fire for several seconds.
+Nevertheless, the scrambler assault will clearly mark the position for non-psionic assault troops and supress the defenders' ability to fire for several seconds.
 Properly exploited, this is